ADITYA314314/Environmental-Clearance-Data-Parivesh--Governement-of-India-/README.md

-**Infrastructure Projects in India -Time taken to secure environmental Clearance**
+**Infrastructure Projects in India -Time taken to secure environmental clearance**

 **Data**:
 PARIVESH (Pro-Active and Responsive facilitation by Interactive, Virtuous, and Environmental Single-window Hub) is a **government e-governance portal** designed for online submission, monitoring, and tracking of approvals for: